socketstream/socketstream/doc/guide/en/template_engine_wrappers.md

 # Template Engine Wrappers

-Writing your own template engine wrapper is easy.
-For this quick tutorial we'll be looking at a [ss-hogan](https://github.com/socketstream/ss-hogan), a wrapper for Twitter's [Hogan library](http://twitter.github.com/hogan.js/).
+SocketStream supports a wide variety of client-side template engines through the use of third party modules.

+If you can't find a module for your preferred templating language, it's easy to create your own.
+This page guides you through the process, using the [ss-hogan](https://github.com/socketstream/ss-hogan) module (a wrapper for Twitter's [Hogan library](http://twitter.github.com/hogan.js/)), as a reference.

-You can see the file structure for a template engine wrapper in the [ss-hogan repository]([ss-hogan](https://github.com/socketstream/ss-hogan)).
-Let's look at the key file, `engine.js`:
+Let's look at the key file in this module, `engine.js`:

 ```javascript
 /* engine.js */